pgum/pgum.github.io/_posts/2020-03-01-vision-of-goal.md

 ### 10 mins - Define Review Date and next steps
   * Define one plane to store actions and their status in transparent way
   * Define follow-up meeting for Backlog refinement
+  * Thank everyone for participation
-  * Gather feedback on methodology used
+  * Gather feedback on concluded event

-## Helpful information

-## Reference
-* "Photo by Daoudi Aissa on Unsplash https://unsplash.com/photos/absT1BNRDAI"

-[capturing-the-sun]: /img/daoudi-aissa-absT1BNRDAI-unsplash.jpg "Photo by Daoudi Aissa on Unsplash https://unsplash.com/photos/absT1BNRDAI"